 Before being employed by Dejusticia, Aaron spent a year with the program as a Promise Institute for Human Rights Fellow, where he researched transitional justice issues and International Humanitarian Law in the Colombian context.

-Natasha works in the Appellate Section of the U.S. Department of Justice, Civil Rights Division.
+Natasha works in as an attorney for the U.S. Department of Justice, Civil Rights Division, Appellate Section.
 She writes briefs for and argues cases before federal appellate courts on a variety of civil rights issues, including housing and employment discrimination, police brutality, desegregation in schools, hate crimes, and much more.

 Prior to this, Natasha clerked in the U.S. Court of Appeals for the Sixth Circuit (Nashville) and in the Northern District of Illinois (Chicago).
 She also served as an Appellate Advocacy Fellow with the Electronic Privacy Information Center (EPIC) in Washington, D.C.

 Looking back on her time at UCLA she shares that “I took courses through the International and Comparative Law Program (ICLP) and attended many events with the Promise Institute that enabled me to build the necessary relationships and skills to pursue what once was my dream and is now my current reality of being a human/civil rights lawyer on both a domestic and international level.”

 Using her International and Comparative Law Specialization, Laura has worked for the UK-based legal charity, Reprieve.
 Reprieve supports individuals facing extreme human rights abuses, including the death penalty and abusive counter-terror measures such as arbitrary detention and torture.
 As part of their Secret Prisons Team, Laura provided legal and investigative support to clients detained in North East Syria and Guantanamo Bay, and assists former Guantanamo Bay detainees as they try to rebuild their lives.